dpenkler/linux-usbtmc/README.md

 insmod usbtmc.ko io_buffer_size=262144
 ```

-### ioctl to set/get the usb timeout value
+### ioctl's to set/get the usb timeout value

-This ioctl sets the new value and returns the old value in the ioctl
-argument.
-The ioclt argument is overwritten with the old value.
+Separate ioctl's to set and get the usb timeout value for a device.

+### ioctl to send generic usb control requests

+Allows user programs to send control messages to a device over the
+control pipe.

 ## Issues and enhancement requests